Fecalith

 A fecalith is a stone made of feces.
 It is a hardening of feces into lumps of varying size and may occur anywhere in the intestinal tract but is typically found in the colon.
-It is also called appendicolith when it occurs in the appendix and is sometimes concomitant with appendicitis.
+It is also called appendicolith when it occurs in the appendix and is sometimes concurrent with appendicitis.
 They can also obstruct diverticula.
-It can possibly form secondary to fecal impaction.
-A fecaloma is a more severe form of fecal impaction, and a hardened fecaloma may be considered to be a giant fecalith.
-The term is from Greek líthos=stone.
+It can form secondary to fecal impaction.
+A fecaloma is a more severe form of fecal impaction, and a hardened fecaloma may be considered a giant fecalith.
+The term combines the Latin word faex (sediment) with the Greek word líthos (stone).